animatedb/solar/README.md

 <a href="#Install">Installing the System</a><br>

 <h2 id="Intro">Introduction</h2>
-First a couple of graphs as an introduction, then later get into the details.
+First a couple of graphs as an introduction and later the details.
 A 3.24 kW grid-tied system with 12 panels was installed on August of 2018.
 <p>
 This first graph shows the amount of electricity generated, and the amount used.
 It also shows the solar declination, which is the angle that the sun hits the earth.
 The usage is with no electric car and pretty minimal use of other electricity, but some electrical use for heating in the winter.
 This means that for the first year, we have used natural gas for heating for a couple of days.
 <img src="generation/SolGenIrrad.svg">